jkrumboe/wizard-tracker/CONTRIBUTING.md

    npm install
    ```

-4. Set up environment variables
+4. Set up environment variables (optional)
-   - Copy `frontend/env-config.js.template` to `frontend/env-config.js`
+   - Copy `frontend/env-config.js.template` to `frontend/env-config.js` if needed
-   - Update the values with your Appwrite endpoint and project ID
+   - Update the values with your configuration

 5. Start the development servers
    ```bash